-13. This pillar will form an integral part of the program and ensure holistic approaches and socio-economic measures are applied to address economic and social challenges faced by people and communities most affected by the transition.
-The activities will align with the COP24 declaration on Just Transition and other best practices including emerging MDB guidance and practices on the topic.
+13. This pillar will form an integral part of the program and ensure holistic approaches and socio-economic measures are applied to address economic challenges faced by people and communities most affected by the transition.
+Where possible, activities will strive to align with the COP24 declaration on Just Transition and other best practices including emerging MDB guidance and practices on the topic.

-- 14. Support from CIF under this component will be for climate related reskilling/ retraining activities as well as for climate-related local economic diversification projects that help create alternative income opportunities for those affected by the transition.
-The ACT program as a whole may also include, in exceptional circumstances, temporary income support for affected workers. - 15.
-The program activities will also focus on both upskilling and re-skilling to help people retain jobs where feasible and prepare for new jobs as available.
+- 14. Although support from CIF under this component will only be to climate-related activities, funds under this pillar are expected to be mobilized from MDBs' own resources for wider activities such as social protection/job creation activities. - 15.
+The program activities will also focus on both upskilling and re-skilling to help the people retain jobs where feasible and prepare for new jobs as available.
 Some of the activities included under this pillar may include the following: - Implementation of social plans including funding support for labor retrenchment packages and reskilling/retraining packages, including a gender action plan. - Economic regeneration stimulus package with targeted improvements in genderbalance composition of sunrise and sunset industries' workforces through the development of new productive activities to retain employees and create sources of income. - Temporary income support measures would also be within the scope of this program to assist workers in instances where there is a gap in employment.